hyperspy/rosettasciio/CONTRIBUTING.rst

 .. _pre-commit.ci: https://pre-commit.ci

-To keep the code style consistent (and more readable), `black <https://black.readthedocs.io/>`_ is used to check the code formatting.
+To keep the code style consistent (and more readable), `ruff <https://docs.astral.sh/ruff/>`_ is used to check the code formatting.
 When the code doesn't comply with the expected formatting, the `pre-commit.ci build <https://results.pre-commit.ci/latest/github/hyperspy/rosettasciio/main>`_ will fail.
-In practise, the code formatting can be fixed by installing ``black`` and running it on the source code or by using :ref:`pre-commit hooks <pre-commit-hooks>`.
+In practise, the code formatting can be fixed by installing ``ruff`` and running it on the source code or by using :ref:`pre-commit hooks <pre-commit-hooks>`.
 Alternatively, adding the message ``pre-commit.ci autofix`` in a pull request will push a commit with the fixes using `pre-commit.ci`_.